microsoft/api-guidelines/CONTRIBUTING.md

 - Reference issues and pull requests liberally

 ## Pull requests
 Pull requests serve as the primary mechanism by which contributions are proposed and accepted.
-We recommend creating a [topic branch][topic-branch] and sending a pull request to the `master` branch from the topic branch.
+We recommend creating a [topic branch][topic-branch] and sending a pull request to the `vNext` branch from the topic branch.
 For additional guidance, read through the [GitHub Flow Guide][github-flow-guide].

 Be prepared to address feedback on your pull request and iterate if necessary.